Jump to:

 Supplemental assessment tools

-Electrodiagnostic testing may be helpful in ruling out other disease states such as carpal tunnel syndrome, peripheral polyneuropathy or motor neuron disease (ie, amyotrophic lateral sclerosis).
+Electrodiagnostic testing may be helpful in ruling out other disease states such as carpal tunnel syndrome, peripheral polyneuropathy, or motor neuron disease (i.e., amyotrophic lateral sclerosis).

 Early predictions of outcomes

 In collision sport athletes, cervical neuropraxia resulting in a transient loss of motor and/or sensory function may last up to 36 hours.
-Players with underlying stenosis have an increased risk for recurrent episodes of cervical neuropraxia which may or may not result in irreversible spinal cord injury (SCI).22 In adults with asymptomatic stenosis, the presence of electromyographic abnormalities or clinical radiculopathy is associated with the development of CSM.23
+Players with underlying stenosis have an increased risk for recurrent episodes of cervical neuropraxia which may or may not result in irreversible spinal cord injury (SCI).27 In adults with asymptomatic stenosis, the presence of electromyographic abnormalities or clinical radiculopathy is associated with the development of CSM.28

 Environmental

 For young athletes with spinal stenosis participating in American football, proper tackling technique to help decrease the risk of cervical spine injury has previously been mentioned.
-The question of whether a young adult with cervical stenosis should play contact sports, such as football is controversial knowing that such activity increases the risk of severe neurologic injury.
+The question of whether a young adult with cervical stenosis should play contact sports, such as football, is controversial knowing that such activity increases the risk of severe neurologic injury.
 In adults with advanced CSM, pain and/or neurologic dysfunction can render these individuals unemployable.

-Professional Issues
+Professional issues

 An ergonomic evaluation of a patient’s workstation can be requested by the physician to promote normal postural alignment when seated and decrease repetitive neck extension which may exacerbate symptoms.